Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ```
 ### Query 13: `list_of_all_appointments_for_a_doctor.sql`

-If `list_of_all_appointments_for_a_doctor.sql` is downloaded, the following SQL code can be used to print a list of all appointments for a given doctor.First, select the `hospitals_db` database:
+If `list_of_all_appointments_for_a_doctor.sql` is downloaded, the following SQL code can be used to print a list of all appointments for a given doctor.
+First, select the `hospitals_db` database:
 ```sql
 USE hospitals_db;
 ```